Syrian Arab Republic Appeal

 Country needs and strategy

-The education sector remains critically affected.
-More than 2.5 million children are out of school, and 40 per cent of education infrastructure—around 8,000 schools—requires urgent rehabilitation.
-Overcrowded classrooms, inadequate WASH facilities, limited learning materials, and a shortage of trained teachers hinder learning and reintegration, especially for returnee children.
-The lack of safe and inclusive learning environments continues to undermine children's development and future prospects.
+Access to safe and inclusive learning environments remains limited.
+More than 2.5 million children are out of school, and nearly 8,000 schools require urgent rehabilitation.
+Overcrowded classrooms, inadequate WASH facilities, lack of learning materials and a shortage of trained teachers continue to hinder learning and reintegration – especially for returnee children.

 Programme targets